Main content

 • AFS 221

 African women's history is rich and layered.
 In this course, we examine historical changes women faced from precolonial, colonial and postcolonial Africa.
-We read primary and secondary sources, with the goal of understanding historical changes and problematizing ahistorical gender analysis.
+We read primary and secondary sources, with the goal of understanding historical changes and problematizing a historical gender analysis.

 Credit Hours